Enrique Angelelli: Murder

-The police report stated that Pinto had been driving, momentarily lost control of the vehicle, and when trying to get back on the road a tyre blew out; Angelelli was said to have been killed as the truck turned several times.
-Judge Rodolfo Vigo accepted the report.
-A few days afterwards, prosecutor Martha Guzmán Loza recommended closing the case, calling it "a traffic event".
+The police report claimed that Pinto had been driving, momentarily lost control of the vehicle, and when trying to get back on the road a tire blew out; Angelelli was said to have been killed as the truck turned several times.
+This was accepted by judges at the time.

-Other bishops (Jaime de Nevares, Jorge Novak and Miguel Hesayne) called the event a murder, even during the dictatorship, but the rest of the Church kept silent.

-On 19 June 1986, with the country under democratic rule, La Rioja judge Aldo Morales ruled that it had been "a homicide, coldly premeditated, and expected by the victim".
+On 19 June 1986, with Argentina under democratic rule again, La Rioja judge Aldo Morales ruled that it had been a premeditated homicide.
 When some military personnel became involved in the accusation, the Armed Forces tried to block the investigation, but the judge rejected their claims.
 The case passed to the Supreme Court of Argentina, which in turn sent it to the Federal Chamber of Córdoba.
-The Córdoba tribunal said it was possible that orders had come from Commander Menéndez of the Third Corps.

-In April 1990, the Ley de Punto Final ("Full Stop Law") ended the investigation against the three military accused of the murder (José Carlos González, Luis Manzanelli and Ricardo Román Oscar Otero).
+In the month of April 1990, the Ley de Punto Final ("Full Stop Law") ended the investigation against the three military accused of the murder (José Carlos González, Luis Manzanelli and Ricardo Román Oscar Otero).
 This law and the Law of Due Obedience were repealed in 2005, and in August of that year the case was re-opened.
 The Supreme Court split the case in two: the accusation against the military was sent to the tribunals in Córdoba, and the possible participation of civilians in the murder was sent to La Rioja.
 Former Commander Menéndez was called on by the La Rioja tribunal on 16 May 2006 but made no statement.
 On 5 July 2014, Menéndez and Luis Estrella, who had headed the Air Force base and torture center at El Chamical, were sentenced to life for Angelelli's murder.

 Position of the Church

-After the murder of Angelelli, the Catholic Church officially accepted the car accident story, but some of its members (as mentioned above) spoke against it.
-L'Osservatore Romano reported his death as "a strange accident", and Cardinal Juan Carlos Aramburu, Archbishop of Buenos Aires, denied it was a crime.
+After the murder of Angelelli, the Catholic Church officially accepted the car accident story, but some of its members spoke against it.
+L'Osservatore Romano reported his death as an accident.
+Cardinal Juan Carlos Aramburu, Archbishop of Buenos Aires, denied it was a crime, as he was often in support of the military dictatorship, and ignored their crimes.

-Ten years later, even after the sentence passed by Judge Morales in La Rioja, the hierarchy of the Church continued to avoid any references to murder.
-In 2001, a declaration by the Argentine Episcopal Conference stated, "Death found him while fulfilling a difficult mission, accompany[ing] the communities hurt by the murder of their shepherds."